-2. The value of our interest rate swap contracts and the current portion of our electricity swap contracts are included in receivables in our consolidated balance sheet at December 31, 2023.
-The value of the non-current portion of our electricity swap contracts are included in other assets in our consolidated balance sheet at December 31, 2023.
+2. The value of our interest rate swap contracts and the current portions of our electricity swap contracts are included in receivables in our consolidated balance sheet at December 31, 2023.
+The non-current portions of our electricity swap contracts are included in other assets and other liabilities.